MakakWasTaken/ts-edifact/README.md

 [![view on npm](https://img.shields.io/npm/v/ts-edifact.svg)](https://www.npmjs.org/package/ts-edifact)
 [![npm module downloads per month](https://img.shields.io/npm/dm/ts-edifact.svg)](https://www.npmjs.org/package/ts-edifact)

-`ts-edifact` is an *Edifact* parsing library written in typescript.
+`ts-edifact` is an _Edifact_ parsing library written in typescript.
 This implementation was initially based on[node-edifact](https://github.com/tdecaluwe/node-edifact) but has changed a bit since the start of the project.
 It now is able to build a full object tree based on the general message structure defined in the Edifact documentation and update the tokenizer with the the appropriate charset, which was defined in the `UNB` segment.

 By default `ts-edifact` ships with a selection of `D:01B` message structure definitions as well as their respective segment and element definition files.
 For convenience a parser was added recently to generate such definitions from the [UNECE](https://www.unece.org/) Web page.
 Plans to generate these definition files from the [Edifact Directory](https://www.unece.org/tradewelcome/un-centre-for-trade-facilitation-and-e-business-uncefact/outputs/standards/unedifact/directories/download.html) exist, though due to time limitations this feature wasn't added yet.

 Currently supported functionality:

-* An ES6 streaming parser reading UN/EDIFACT messages.
+-   An ES6 streaming parser reading UN/EDIFACT messages.
-* Provide your own event listeners to get the parser to do something useful.
+-   Provide your own event listeners to get the parser to do something useful.
-* Construct structured javascript objects from UN/EDIFACT messages.
+-   Construct structured javascript objects from UN/EDIFACT messages.
-* Support for the UNA header and custom separators.
+-   Support for the UNA header and custom separators.
-* Validating data elements and components accepted by a given segment.
+-   Validating data elements and components accepted by a given segment.
-* Parsing and checking standard UN/EDIFACT messages with segment tables.
+-   Parsing and checking standard UN/EDIFACT messages with segment tables.
-* Support for envelopes.
+-   Support for envelopes.
-* Check for well-formed Edifact documents according to the defined message type, version and revision within the `UNH` message header.
+-   Check for well-formed Edifact documents according to the defined message type, version and revision within the `UNH` message header.
-* Generation of Edifact specification definition files (i.e. `D01B_INVOIC.struct.json`, `D01B_INVOIC.segments.json` and `D01B_INVOIC.elements.json`) obtained from the UNECE page directly.
+-   Generation of Edifact specification definition files (i.e. `D01B_INVOIC.struct.json`, `D01B_INVOIC.segments.json`) obtained from the UNECE page directly.
-* On using the `Reader` class, updating the charset according to the one specified in the `UNB` segment of the interchange is supported.
+-   On using the `Reader` class, updating the charset according to the one specified in the `UNB` segment of the interchange is supported.

 ## Current status

 We switched from `ts-edifact` to a currently proprietary Java-based implementation I developed in the past year.
 During this process I learned a lot in regards to parsing Edifact files and, sadly, the current `ts-edifact` version has its limitations which briefly summarized look as such:

-* The syntax version has no impact on the Edifact document.
+-   The syntax version has no impact on the Edifact document.
 Neither charsets are correctly restricted or timestamps validated here correctly nor are service segments initialized here for the appropriate syntax version
-* Charsets ([v3](https://www.gefeg.com/jswg/cl/v3/21a/cl1.htm), [v4](https://www.gefeg.com/jswg/cl/v4x/40219/cl1.htm)) in `UNB` segments are not correctly supported which can lead to issues for `UNOX` and `UNOY` encodings that may utilize up to 4 bytes per character
+-   Charsets ([v3](https://www.gefeg.com/jswg/cl/v3/21a/cl1.htm), [v4](https://www.gefeg.com/jswg/cl/v4x/40219/cl1.htm)) in `UNB` segments are not correctly supported which can lead to issues for `UNOX` and `UNOY` encodings that may utilize up to 4 bytes per character
-* Code-list values are not parsed and therefore not included in the validation process
+-   Code-list values are not parsed and therefore not included in the validation process
-* Objects generated for the object tree do not respect the specifications in different Edifact directories
+-   Objects generated for the object tree do not respect the specifications in different Edifact directories
-* `segments.ts` and `elements.ts` only support basic service segments (`UNB`, `UNH`, ...), that are more or less mixing things of different syntax versions, but are missing a lot of [others](https://www.gefeg.com/jswg/v3/se/sl1.htm), especially ones defined in [syntax version 4](https://www.gefeg.com/jswg/v4x/se/sl1.htm)
+-   `segments.ts` and `elements.ts` only support basic service segments (`UNB`, `UNH`, ...), that are more or less mixing things of different syntax versions, but are missing a lot of [others](https://www.gefeg.com/jswg/v3/se/sl1.htm), especially ones defined in [syntax version 4](https://www.gefeg.com/jswg/v4x/se/sl1.htm)
-* Parsing and validation should be decoupled
+-   Parsing and validation should be decoupled
-* More configuration options are needed
+-   More configuration options are needed
-* More sample files are needed, especially ones with uncommon charsets
+-   More sample files are needed, especially ones with uncommon charsets
-* Better mechanism for loading message structure, segments and element definition tables needed to reduce the size of this artifact and to load definitions only when really needed.
+-   Better mechanism for loading message structure, segments and element definition tables needed to reduce the size of this artifact and to load definitions only when really needed.
 Any help from more experienced JS/TS developers is more than appreciated here on how such a mechanism may look like

 Changing these things, unfortunately, takes a bit time of which I'm currently not having that much of.
 I try to port the necessary changes to this project as soon as possible, but my schedule for the upcoming months looks pretty exhausting TBH.